Vadeghan/01-Sleeping-In/README.md

 Like this challenge, sleeping should be very easy for you.
 Unfortunately, we aren't always in a position to do so.

-> For this week's challenge, you must write a script that takes two arguments (`weekday` and `holiday`), to determine whether or not it is a suitable day for a sleep in.
+> For this week's challenge, you must create a function that takes two arguments (`weekday` and `holiday`), to determine whether or not it is a suitable day for a sleep in.

 #### Input:
 Both arguments (or parameters) will be inputted as boolean values.
 The parameter `weekday` will be True if it is a weekday, and the parameter `holiday` will be True if we are on holidays, and vice versa.